-Concerning the possibility of genital lymphedema as a side effect of Verapamil and Topiramate usage, a neurology consult was performed, the results revealed that due to long-term use (10 years) of these drugs, lymphedema, in this case, is not possible.
+A neurology consult was performed concerning the possibility of genital lymphedema as a side effect of Verapamil and Topiramate usage.
+The results revealed that due to long-term use (10 years) of these drugs, lymphedema, in this case, is not possible.
 Abdominopelvic Magnetic Resonance Imaging (MRI) with and without contrast showed: Diffuse scrotum edema and enhancement with bilateral hydrocele (Rule Out (R / O) of Fournier gangrene).
 Diffuse subcutaneous edema, ascites, and pleural effusion (R / O Congestive heart failure (CHF)).
 Then, according to the report of pleural effusion in MRI and rejection of CHF, cardiac and echo consultation was performed, which showed that CHF is not relevant for the patient.

-Finally, endoscopy was performed for the patient due to hematemesis and nausea, and vomiting that was resistant to medical therapy.
-Based on the endoscopy findings some accumulation of fresh blood was seen in the distal esophagus that after suction, no site of bleeding was found.
-A large mass with an ulcerative surface was seen in cardia (without the involvement of the Lower Esophageal Sphincter (LES)).
+Finally, an endoscopy was performed on the patient due to hematemesis, nausea, and vomiting that was resistant to medical therapy.
+Based on the endoscopy findings, some fresh blood was accumulated in the distal esophagus after suction, but no bleeding site was found.
+A large mass with an ulcerative surface was seen in the cardia (without the involvement of the Lower Esophageal Sphincter (LES)).
 Eventually, the patient was diagnosed with gastric adenocarcinoma based on the final pathology report.

 Due to continued GI bleeding and vomiting, the patient was then transferred to the gastrointestinal (GI) ward.
 The patient was prescribed to continue treatment with Pentazole and maintain hemoglobin above 8.
-Then, a surgery consultant was performed for the patient, which showed that palliative surgery is necessary according to Gastric Outlet Obstruction (GOO) report.
+Then, a surgery consultant was performed for the patient, which showed that palliative surgery is necessary, according to Gastric Outlet Obstruction (GOO) report.
 Finally, the patient underwent gastrectomy and reconstruction by Roux-en-Y(RY) method.
-Esophageal-jejunum anastomosis, retroperitoneal and bladder involvement, posterior peritoneal fibrosis, and compressive effects on the bladder and kidneys were significant.
-Subsequently, the patient experienced severe hypotension and a rise in creatinine to 2.25 due to anuria.
+The significant effects of esophageal-jejunum anastomosis, retroperitoneal and bladder involvement, posterior peritoneal fibrosis, and compressive effects on the bladder and kidneys.
+Subsequently, the patient experienced severe hypotension and increased creatinine to 2.25 due to anuria.
 The patient then underwent emergency hemodialysis.
 Finally, the patient died of cardiac-respiratory arrest.